 The role and functions of the EDA chaired MAWA Forum are defined in a “European Harmonised Military Airworthiness Basic Framework Document”.
-This document clarifies the principles of a common approach to military airworthiness while addressing issues such as Mutual Recognition between NMAAs, which is an essential first-step for achieving the significant benefits from this regulatory harmonisation activity.
+This document defines the principles of a common approach to military airworthiness while addressing issues such as the agreed essential requirements for military airworthiness and the terms of reference for cooperation between the National Military Airworthiness Authorities.
 However, the MAWA Forum does not have the authority to mandate airworthiness regulations on individual nations; participating Member States retain their sovereignty for military airworthiness.
 Therefore the responsibility and timescale in which these harmonised approaches are implemented into national military airworthiness regulations is a national decision for each participating Member State.

 Meeting several times a year, the MAWA Forum has created a number of ‘Advisory Groups’, each dedicated to fields of military airworthiness and each requiring specific subject-matter expertise.
 Participation in these Advisory Groups by the Member States is on a voluntary basis, and the outputs from each Advisory Group must be approved by the MAWA Forum.
 This strategy has proven particularly effective and has delivered significant results in the military airworthiness domain.
 Specifically the progress made in the development of the pan-European military airworthiness standards known as EMARs (European Military Airworthiness Requirements) has been impressive.
 The MAWA Forum has developed and approved five different EMARs, each covering a unique aspect of military airworthiness: initial aircraft certification (EMAR 21); aircraft maintenance (EMAR 145), maintenance training organisations (EMAR 147), maintenance personnel licencing (EMAR 66) and the management of continuing airworthiness (EMAR M).
 Each document has been approved with its corresponding Acceptable Means of Compliance and Guidance Material (AMC & GM).

-The next phase is to work with the pMS to strive to ensure that the approved EMARs are fully implemented into all their national military airworthiness regulations and to harmonise oversight practices.
+In 2018, the MAWA Forum adopted a new Airworthiness Roadmap aiming at a full implementation of the EMARs into all national military airworthiness regulations of the EDA participating Member States and to harmonise oversight practices.
 A key objective is the mutual recognition of each other’s airworthiness regulatory and oversight system, which in return could unlock potential new aviation-based Pooling & Sharing opportunities like spare parts as well as maintenance and oversight resources among Member States.

 In June 2013, EDA and EASA signed an agreement to enhance cooperation between the two Agencies.
 This arrangement specifically covers the harmonisation of military aviation requirements, with a particular focus on airworthiness.
 This increased cooperation is particularly important because of future challenges related to the emergence of ‘dual-use’ platforms like remotely piloted air systems (RPAS).